 When should DPO respond?

 DPO has 30 days to send you all the information.
 In certain circumstances, they can extend the deadline by 60 days.
-Indeed they like to use this option with this explanation: Your request is complex for us because we had to consider the scope of the right of access in relation to the General Rules of the European Schools and we had to coordinate your request with the DPO of the OSG.
-Based on the article 12 point 3 of the General Data Protection Regulation (GDPR), we inform you that we are extending the processing and transmission of personal data by two months.
+Indeed they like to use this option with this explanation: Your request is complex for us because we had to consider the scope of the right of access to the General Rules of the European Schools, and we had to coordinate your request with the DPO of the OSG.
+Based on article 12, point 3 of the General Data Protection Regulation (GDPR), we inform you that we are extending the processing and transmission of personal data by two months.
 This can be legally challenged since the IT system allows immediate extraction of personal data.
-Unless you don’t use an IT system, like European schools and store everything on paper in cupboards.
+Unless you use an IT system, like European schools, where they store everything on paper in cupboards.
 Then you need to manually look for each and every paper.
-And you miss some of them.
+And there is a good chance you miss some of them.

 When is the best time to send a request?

-If you are like me and think that European school’s administration is bureaucratic mammoth, focused only on themself and totally ignoring education process that they are paid for with public money, then you should send request from not till the end of May.
+If you are like me and think that European schools’ administration is bureaucratic mammoth, focused only on themself and totally ignoring the education process that they are paid for with public money, then you should send requests from not till the end of May.

-Of course, you can send it any time you like but based on legal timing, which is 90 days, they will need to provide an answer right in the middle of the school holidays.
+Of course, you can send it any time you like but based on legal timing, which is 90 days, they will need to provide an answer right before the school holidays.

 If there are many requests, this might cause insensitive to finally move to digital data collection.